What is your holiday strategy?

 3. Go off-season

-Some of our clients find that taking holidays over off-peak periods works better for them.
-Depending on their sector, it could be that times that are traditionally quieter (business-wise) may not be optimal for a relaxing family holiday away.
+Some of our clients find taking holidays off-peak works better for them.
+Depending on their sector, it could be times which are traditionally quieter (business-wise) may not be optimal for a relaxing family holiday away.

 For example flights and travel arrangements over Christmas have a greater chance of being delayed or disrupted.
 So if work and school commitments allow it, travel off-peak.
 Fewer colleagues will be away at the same time, and the holiday budget goes further.
 The secret: is good planning.